-The majority of changes can be filed at Companies House free of charge and can be carried out online via WebFiling or 1st Formations Online Company Manager.
+The majority of changes can be filed with Companies House free of charge online via WebFiling or 1st Formations Online Company Manager.

 Recording changes in your company’s statutory records and registers

-Limited companies are required to maintain a number of statutory records at their registered office address.
+Limited companies are required by the Companies Act 2006 to maintain a number of statutory records and registers at their registered office address.

 Dormant company filing and reporting requirements

-- Dormant company accounts must be prepared and submitted to Companies House every year.
+- Dormant company accounts must be prepared and submitted to Companies House every year

-Report changes free of charge using 1st Formations Online Company Manager
+Report company changes free of charge online